samoline1/G.O.D/README.md

    export HUGGINGFACE_TOKEN=<your_huggingface_token>
    ```

-I think I covered everything in the requirements - but honestly cannie remember - might need a couple more bits, the errors will guide you.
+I think I covered everything in the requirements - but honestly can't remember - might need a couple more bits, the errors will guide you.

 ### Validator Setup

-For the validator we need to setup the axolotl framework since we're not using the docker container.
+For the validator, we need to set up the Axolotl framework since we're not using the Docker container.

 1. Follow steps 1-3 from the Miner Setup.